-Bullying is an ongoing misuse of power in relationships through repeated verbal, physical and/or social behaviour that causes physical and/or psychological harm.
-It can involve an individual or a group misusing their power over one or more persons.
 Bullying can happen in person or online, and it can be obvious (overt) or hidden (covert).
 Bullying of any form or for any reason can have long-term effects on those involved, including bystanders.
-Single incidents and conflict or fights between equals, whether in person or online, are not defined as bullying.
-However, these conflicts still need to be addressed and resolved.
-Source: Student Wellbeing Hub (Australian Government Department of Education and Training, 2017a) What is Cyberbullying?
+Single incidents and conflict or fights between equals, need to be addressed and resolved.
+Source: Student Wellbeing Hub (Australian Government Department of Education and What is Cyberbullying?

 Cyberbullying is a term used to describe bullying that is carried out through internet or mobile phone technologies.
 It is often combined with offline bullying.
 It may include a combination of behaviours such as pranking (i.e. hang-up calls), sending insulting text messages, publishing someone's private information, creating hate sites, or implementing social exclusion campaigns in social networking sites.
 It is also cyberbullying when a student uses technology to run a multi-step campaign to bully another student (e.g. setting another student up to be assaulted, video recording their humiliation, or posting the video-recording online and then sending the website address to others).
 Source: Student Wellbeing Hub (Australian Government Department of Education and Training, 2017a) At a glance - Teachers play a critical role in bullying prevention and intervention - Student perceptions of the effectiveness of teacher responses to bullying are mixed.

-Quick Facts - Covert bullying Covert bullying includes behaviours that are not easily recognised or acknowledged by teachers and parents (Barnes et al., 2012).
+Quick Facts -Covert bullying Covert bullying includes behaviours that are not easily recognised or acknowledged by teachers and parents (Barnes et al., 2012).